 These two brief, but remarkable soundtracks each accommodate a single side of an LP, but work together seamlessly.
 Galaxy Force II includes a bonus arranged version of its leading track, Beyond the Galaxy, produced by Hiroshi “Hiro” Kawaguchi (composer of OutRun, Space Harrier) and features a full studio band, complete with brass section and a keyboard solo by Hiro himself.
 In addition, the Thunder Blade side includes three unused tracks.

 The audio for both games was sourced from the original arcade machines and carefully mastered for vinyl.
 Presented as a 180g LP in 425gsm sleeve, accompanied by an OBI strip and lithographic print featuring original Galaxy Force II artwork sourced from the SEGA archives in Japan.

 - 180g Frosted Clear & Translucent Yellow with White Splatter (Limited Edition)

 - 180g Translucent Yellow

 A1.
 Coin / A2.
 Scene Select / A3.
 Beyond the Galaxy / A4.
 Defeat / A5.
 Take Back / A6.
 Stage Clear / A7.
 Alone Fighter / A8.
 TRY-Z / A9.
 Name Entry / A10.
 Beyond the Galaxy ([H.] Arrange Ver.)

 B1.
 Coin / B2.
 Thunder Blade / B3.
 Burning Point / B4.
 Round Clear / B5.
 Type II / B6.
 Name Entry / B7.
 Take Off (Unused) / B8.
 Primary Attach (Unused) / B9.
 In Conclusion (Unused)

 Note: Please allow up to 1 week for your order to ship.
-Some copies are in shrink wrap, others are in resealable polypropylene sleeves.
-Also be aware the colour effect of the limited edition is random and will vary between copies.
+Some copies are in shrink wrap, others are packed in resealable polypropylene sleeves (with the record removed to avoid seam splits); all are brand new.